Pluto Door Docs

 The SFTP-powered file browser lets you manage remote files visually.
 Upload, download, rename, and delete files without typing a single command.

-• Download files and folders with a single click.
+- Upload and download files with a single click.

 Code Editor